UltiMario/LilithPort-Alpha/README.md

 If you run into an error when enabling UPnP, odds are you have a network configuration that disallows UPnP.
 This is often true for extremely outdated networks, such as direct-connect via modem, or on very regulated networks like Schools.

-# Thanks

-Thanks to those who helped write the original LunaPort, MTSP, and LilithPorts for keeping this dinosaur engine line.

-Thanks to oldmud0 for their original translation and coding work, as without it, Alpha would've been impossible.

 # Additional Info

+This version of LilithPort unfortunately receives false positives from antiviruses pretty commonly.
+If you get one, you'll have to add an exception for it.

 The old English LilithPort repository also has a lot of great info about LilithPort in general if you want more information.
 See it [Here!](https://github.com/oldmud0/LilithPort)

 Pokemon: Close Combat also has another page that's used as a netplay guide for LilithPort that you can find [Here.](https://wiki.gbl.gg/w/Pokemon:_Close_Combat/Netplay)

+# Thanks

+Thanks to those who helped write the original LunaPort, MTSP, and LilithPorts for keeping this dinosaur engine line.

+Thanks to oldmud0 for their original translation and coding work, as without it, Alpha would've been impossible.